jlevy/repren/README.md

     Read 102 files (190382 chars), found 2 matches (0 skipped due to overlaps)
     Changed 2 files, including 0 renames

-    bash-3.2$ # All done.
-If this is in git, git diff to verify then commit.
+All done.
+If this is in git, do a git diff to verify, test, then commit it all.

 ### What else?